 Dr. Westman, director of the Duke University Obesity Clinic, has helped hundreds of morbidly obese individuals lose thousands of pounds on the ketogenic and Atkins diets.
 He is pleased that mainstream media is finally debunking the myth that eating fat makes you fat and sick.
 To the contrary, he said: Eating fat makes you skinny and healthy.

-"I tell my patients not to fear the fat," said Dr. Westman, author of Keto Clarity.
+"I tell my patients not to fear the fat," said Dr. Westman, co-author of Keto Clarity.
 "Eat lots of fat.
 Fat makes you feel full.
 There's no problem with fat.
 In fact, saturated fat — the fat that we've been taught not to eat — raises your good cholesterol best of all the foods you can eat."